derslayr10/TwistedLoopMod/README.md

 # Changelog

+v2.1.1:
+-Fixed Config generation for the correct location.

 v2.1.0:
 -Addressed issue of not being able to activate portal by non-host players in Multiplayer.
 All dead players are now revived when the portal spawns.
 -Added config option for FadeOutMultiplier.
 Default FadeOutTimer is too short for revived host to have time to activate portal if they are too far away.